philsinatra/IDM221/slides/css-selectors.md

 ---

-## Provide styles

-^ Before you code the CSS for a web page, you need to know how to provide the CSS file for a web page.
-There are three ways to provide CSS styles for a web page.
+# Objective

+## Link CSS To HTML

+^ There are several ways to provide CSS to HTML files.

 ---